Monthly Updates for you!

 Can it be December Already?

-Thank you to all who made time to visit with us at conference time!
+Thank you to all who made the time to visit with us at conference time!
 November ended so well, with an opportunity to meet with you and share your child's progress!

 Report Cards come home to you this month.
 Look for them to come home with your child!
 The first trimester marking period ends the first week of December.

-Writer's Workshop: Students are researching their topics and will be crafting their persuasive/argument essay.
+Writer's Workshop: Students are researching chosen topics and will be crafting their persuasive/argument essay.
 They have come a long way in writing with precision and detail.
 I am so proud of their efforts!
 There is a December calendar and several winter holiday rooms for daily "quick writes" - we will have fun writing across a variety of topics, learn some information about holidays, and make time to appreciate each other!

 Social Studies: We will begin investigating battles that made up the Revolutionary War.
 We will also create a comic Superhero from Revolutionary times in our own graphic novel!
 As we explore places and learn about people, student teams will create video clips - "newscasts" to share what they learned about a particular battle or hero!
 These will occur in late December and early January.

 November came so quickly!
 We celebrate all of our hard work and dedication, and are grateful for all of the support given us!
-Please stay safe and well!

 November is a month of gratitude, and we are grateful for many people and things!